yingweiwo

 Toxicity Summary

-Studies utilizing radioactive micronized silver sulfadiazine, electron microscopy, and biochemical techniques have revealed that the mechanism of action of silver sulfadiazine on bacteria differs from silver nitrate and sodium sulfadiazine.
-Silver sulfadiazine acts only on the cell membrane and cell wall to produce its bactericidal effect.
-A specific mechanism of action has not been determined, but silver sulfadiazine's effectiveness may possibly be from a synergistic interaction, or the action of each component.
-Silver is a biocide, which binds to a broad range of targets.
-Silver ions bind to nucleophilic amino acids, as well as sulfhydryl, amino, imidazole, phosphate, and carboxyl groups in proteins, causing protein denaturation and enzyme inhibition.
+Studies using radioactive microparticle-based silver sulfadiazine, electron microscopy, and biochemical techniques have shown that the mechanism of action of silver sulfadiazine against bacteria differs from that of silver nitrate and sodium sulfadiazine.
+Silver sulfadiazine acts only on the cell membrane and cell wall, thereby producing a bactericidal effect.
+Its specific mechanism of action is not yet fully understood, but the effectiveness of silver sulfadiazine may stem from synergistic effects or the combined action of its components.
+Silver is a biocidal agent that can bind to a variety of targets.
+Silver ions can bind to nucleophilic amino acids, as well as thiol, amino, imidazole, phosphate, and carboxyl groups in proteins, leading to protein denaturation and enzyme inhibition.
+Silver can bind to cell surface membranes and proteins, causing membrane proton leakage and ultimately cell death.
+Sulfadiazine is a competitive inhibitor of bacterial para-aminobenzoic acid (PABA), a substrate of dihydropteroate synthase.
+This inhibitory response is essential for the synthesis of folic acid in these organisms.

 Toxicity Data